scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

             );
         }

-Altough far more verbose than the Python version, the C++ version also uses a form of structural typing : the only assumption these two version make are that `l0` and `l1` are iterable, their content can be multiplied and the result of the multiplication is accumulatable.
+Although far more verbose than the Python version, the C++ version also uses a form of structural typing : the only assumption these two version make are that `l0` and `l1` are iterable, their content can be multiplied and the result of the multiplication is accumulatable.